How To Make Hardtack

 How Do You Store Hardtack?

-A lot of people would think that hardtack is hard to store, but it’s not.
-It’s very simple!
-Because of the way it’s made, hardtack can be stored for a very long time, up to 50 years.
-Grains typically have a long shelf life and it comes in handy when fresh food isn’t available.
+Many people might think that hardtack is challenging to store, but it actually isn’t.
+It’s straightforward!
+Due to its manufacturing process, hardtack can be stored for a remarkably long time, up to 50 years.
+Grains typically have a long shelf life and are a convenient option when fresh food is unavailable.
 Hardtack is a great survival food!

-Note that some people have made hardtack using oil in the recipe, or on the sheet when cooked.
-If that is the case, the hardtack likely won’t last nearly as long since the oil is prone to go rancid over time.
+Note that some people have used oil in the recipe or on the sheet when cooking hardtack.
+If that is the case, the hardtack likely won’t last nearly as long since the oil is prone to going rancid over time.

-I recommend using mason jars that you can seal very tightly or sealed airtight using your Seal A Meal unit to vacuum seal the hardtack.
-Just make sure that the hardtack has cooled and isn’t exposed to humid air since it could then go bad.
+I recommend using mason jars that can be sealed very tightly or airtight using a FoodSaver-type unit to vacuum seal the hardtack.
+Just make sure that the hardtack has cooled and isn’t exposed to humid air, as it could then spoil.

-Here’s the deal, you can make a batch and then store it, then repeat when you have time.
+Here’s the deal: you can make a batch and then store it, repeating the process when you have time.
 You will never have to buy what I call “forever crackers” because YOU can make them.

 What Do You Serve With Hardtack?

 Here’s the fun part.
 You may be wondering HOW to serve hardtack.
-Back in the day, you would soften it with water or coffee.
+In the past, you would soften it with water or coffee.
 You can serve it with almost anything, but your favorite liquid is best.

 Do you remember Grandma eating bread and milk?
 Mark’s parents would have bread and milk every Sunday night.
 They would grab a bowl filled with milk and place bits of bread in it.